AJCodeCat/SQL-Module-Project/cleaning_data.md

 SELECT MIN(units_sold) FROM analytics;
 SELECT MAX(units_sold) FROM analytics;

 –Unit_price had a maximum of 995,000,000, which seems unlikely, along with other similarly large figures in this column.
 The figures were updated
 UPDATE analytics
 SET unit_price = unit_price/1000000
 WHERE unit_price > 0;

+–All_sessions.totaltransactionrevenue is mistyped as “character varying” rather than a numerical type.
+I changed it.